Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 - Break down the project into tasks

-- Create an estimation for each task
+- Create a cost estimate for each task

-- Add a project buffer
+- Add a project buffer and contingency fund

 - Get approval from the client